Trauma Releasing Exercise Workshop & Module 1 Certification Training, January 2020

-For those interested in continuing their training and ultimately becoming certified in TRE, Lynea and David will be providing a Module 2 Training in Portland in April, 2020 in Portland, Oregon.
+For those interested in continuing their training and ultimately becoming certified in TRE, Lynea and David will be providing a Module 2 Training April 3-5, 2020 in Portland, Oregon.

 For more specific information on the certification program contact [email protected]

 $395 Workshop Fee ($450 after Dec 1, 2019)

 10% Group Discounts (Groups of 3 or more)

 $50 Discount for Certified Yoga Calm Instructors and Yoga Calm RYT Graduates (contact us for discount code)

 $62 / 1 UOP Graduate-level, semester credit (optional)

 January 31 - February 2, 2020

 Lynea Gillen, LPC, RYT and Certified TRE Provider, is pioneer in the field of health and wellness education for youth.
 Her heart-centered, creative and effective tools were developed directly from her 35+ years of supporting youth as a school teacher, counselor and clinician.